gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 ### Disabling graphics smoothing

-My personal preference is to disable filtering/smoothing on all graphics scaling:
+My personal preference is to disable filtering/smoothing on all graphics scaling, but only because I've dialled in resolutions that fit exactly so there will be no scaling happening anyway:

     NSString *filter = kCAFilterNearest;
     videoLayer.magnificationFilter = filter;